 #6 Use extra cash to invest in yourself

-For most young-ish professionals, your earning ability may be your greatest asset.
+For most early-mid career professionals, your earning ability may be your greatest asset.
 What can you do to boost your earning power?
 We often focus on how much we save or spend but forget about the other half of the equation - how much we bring in.
 Would you be able to earn more money if you got a new license, finished a degree, invested in some coaching?
 You may get the best return on your money by investing in yourself!

 Take a moment and give your financial picture a hard look.
 Do you like what you see?
 A sudden windfall can be a good time to reframe your financial future.
 Don’t let this opportunity slip through your fingers!